chrissimpkins/Crunch/BENCHMARKS.md

 ## Crunch Benchmarks

+PNG optimization benchmarks were executed with Crunch v0.9.0.
+They use [the PNG Test Corpus files](http://css-ig.net/images/png-test-corpus.zip) that are maintained by css-ig.net.
+A broad analysis of available PNG optimization tools is available [here](http://css-ig.net/png-tools-overview) for additional reference.

+In the following table, `Size In` and `Size Out` represent the original and optimized file size in bytes, respectively.  `%Original Size` is the percent of the original file size in bytes represented by the final optimized file size.
+A lower value is better.

+The `DSSIM` value is a measure of dissimilarity between two PNG images.
+It uses [the SSIM algorithm](https://ece.uwaterloo.ca/%7Ez70wang/research/ssim/) and is calculated with [the open source dssim tool](https://github.com/pornel/dssim) by [@pornel](https://github.com/pornel).
+This is calculated from the optimized file using the original file as a reference.
+Interpretation is as follows (from the dssim README):

+> The value returned is 1/SSIM-1, where 0 means identical image, and >0 (unbounded) is amount of difference.

 | File                | Size In      | Size Out         |  % Original Size   |  DSSIM         |
 | :-----------------: | ------------:| ----------------:| :----------------: | :------------: |
 | 01-c3-c0.png        |  18623       |  9325            |  50.07%            |  0.00027151    |